Mariya Ahmed Didi: Covid-19 pandemic

-Mariya Didi, under the guidance of His Excellency President Ibrahim Mohamed Solih, became a leading face of the Maldivian government's COVID-19 containment effort in early 2020.
-From March 2020 when the State of Public Health Emergency was first declared, until it scaled down to a Health Emergency in July 2020, Mariya Didi chaired hundreds of critical “Emergency Cell” meetings at NEOC and oversaw the setting up of many facilities nationwide to deal with the pandemic.
+Didi became a leading face of the Maldivian government's COVID-19 containment effort in early 2020.
+From March 2020 when the State of Public Health Emergency was first declared, Didi chaired hundreds of critical “Emergency Cell” meetings at NEOC and oversaw the setting up of many facilities nationwide to deal with the pandemic.

 Despite constraints posed by COVID-19, at least 60 percent of MNDF soldiers were trained, both locally and internationally.